-The COVID-19 pandemic has brought about a major impact on the financial strength of many organizations.
+Many organizations suffered financially due to lasting impacts of the COVID-19 pandemic.
 Companies like Tesla laid off 75 percent of their on-site staff and Disney halted pay for over 100,000 of their employees.

-While many organizations announced job losses and salary cuts, some companies were out there hiring more and even offering promotions.
-Here are some companies that provided hikes even during the pandemic and are projected to continue doing so this year.
+Not all organizations have faced job losses and salary cuts.
+Some companies have experienced great business spikes that allowed them to hire new employees and offer promotions.
+Here are some companies that gained hikes even during the pandemic and are projected to continue doing so this year.

 - Amazon provided more than $2.5 billion in bonuses and incentives

-- Capgemini provided hikes to 70 percent of its staff
+- Capgemini provided salary hikes to 70 percent of its staff

 - Tesco announced that it will roll out promotions and hikes as scheduled, and all job offers would be honored